kanr/IoT/iot-technical-paper.md

 We can generally think of IoT as three domains of technology.

-1. **Information Technology** - Computer, store, transmit.
+1. **Information Technology** - Compute, store, transmit.
 2. **Operational Technology** - Industrial Control Systems.
 3. **Consumer Technology** - technology thats easy to use.

-From those domains we can describe IoT generally as industrial compute and control technology that can is easy to build and use.
+From those domains we can describe IoT generally as industrial compute and control technology that is easy to build and use.

 ![IoTVen](docs/media/IoTVenDiagram.png)